MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/maximizing-your-job-search-andronica-klaas.md

 A good method of building a personal brand is consistency, not only with content creation methods.
 For example, when Andronica attends conferences, she dresses fashionably, making her recognizable!

-*You may find my following related article helpful: [The Importance of Learning in Public](https://selftaughttxg.com/2021/08-21/TheImportanceOfLearningInPublic/)*
+***You may find my following related article helpful: [The Importance of Learning in Public](https://selftaughttxg.com/2021/08-21/TheImportanceOfLearningInPublic/)***

 ---

 <iframe width="956" height="538" src="https://www.youtube.com/embed/lyD6mJbfBV8" title="Tips and Tricks of the Job Search from a Meta Engineer w/Andronica Klaas" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+---

 #### *Tips and Tricks of the Job Search from a Meta Engineer w/Andronica Klaas*